 Financial Services & Taxation

-Financial ReportsDownload a copy of the 2015 Financial Statement (.pdf)
+Financial ReportsDownload a copy of the 2016 Audited Financial Statements (.pdf)

 Financial reports for the current and past years are also available at the Administration Building upon request.

 Taxes are due in full by June 30th of the same year.
 A late penalty charge of 10% will apply to current taxes outstanding after this date and if taxes are still outstanding on January 1 a further 10% penalty is applied to the balance.